The Heat Exchanger

 This presented an opportunity for Hyperganic and our partner TRUMPF, the German industrial machine manufacturing giant, to radically accelerate the innovation of heat exchangers and their design process — we envision a future where heat, especially heat produced in advanced manufacturing processes, is managed effectively with a new design paradigm that is as versatile, functional and sustainable as nature.

 Achieving the Vision with Algorithmic Engineering

-While many complex, additively manufactured heat exchangers have emerged in recent years, a scalable solution made for their flexible design and serial production has not been accomplished – until now.
+While many complex heat exchangers have emerged in recent years, a scalable solution made for their flexible design and serial production has not been accomplished – until now.